Skip to main content

 When a Webster account holder passes away, the next step depends on how the accounts were set up.
 Accounts with beneficiary designations or trust ownership transfer outside of probate.
 Accounts titled solely in the deceased's name require the estate's legal representative to work with Webster's Fiduciary & Trust Services (Webster Private Bank) (1-800-325-2424) to access and distribute the funds.

-Gather the account holder's full name, date of birth, and any known account or policy numbers before contacting Webster.
-A certified death certificate is the primary document required to start any claim.
+Before contacting Webster, have the account holder's full name, date of birth, and any available account numbers ready.
+A certified death certificate is required to initiate the claim.

 Deposit, investment & retirement accounts